 There are a lot of ways businesses and teams measure success.
 You can take a look at your profits month over month, or examine how your business has grown over a set period of time.
 However, if you want to get a well-rounded overview of how your company is performing in specific areas, then you need to look at KPIs.

-KPIs, or key performance indicators, can be used by any type of business, from self-employed freelancers to startups and companies with dozens of employees.
+KPIs, or key performance indicators, can be used by any type of business, from self-employed freelancers to small business owners and companies with dozens of employees.
 There are many different types of KPIs that can be used across multiple departments and teams.
 For example, you might create a website and then measure the success of clicks or conversions using KPIs.
 Alternatively, your HR team can apply them to your onboarding process to see how many employees you’re retaining.

 Since there are dozens of different KPIs out there, it can be tough to know which ones to focus on if you’re just getting started.
 Here, we’ve gathered some of the most important KPI examples that you can use for your business.